mprires/SlicerMOOSE/README.md

 ![Moose-logo](Images/moose.png)

-## The official Slicer Extension of MOOSE 3.0
+## The official 3DSlicer Extension of MOOSE 3.0

-MOOSE (Multi-organ objective segmentation) is a data-centric AI solution that generates multilabel organ segmentations to facilitate systemic TB whole-person research
+MOOSE (Multi-organ objective segmentation) is a data-centric AI solution that generates multilabel organ segmentations to facilitate systemic TB whole-person research.

+## Using the Extension
+Find the extension in the `Segmentation` category and open it.
+When you need to install MOOSE first, only the `Install Dependencies` button will be activated.
+Click it and after MOOSE is installed in the background, the `Input Volume` and `Model` selector section will be activated.
+Select a volume and a model and click on `Run Segmentation` and wait for the process to finish.

 ## Available Segmentation Models 🧬